Emmisen/skrutt/README.md

 ====================================
 Skrutt is a MVC inspired framework for webdevolpment.
 To see the framwork, go to <code>http://www.student.bth.se/~embj12/phpmvc/kmom08-Exam/skrutt/page/view/9</code>
+To logg in:
+Username: doe
+password: doe

+or

+Username: root
+Password: root

+You can also create your own account to logg in.

 Do you like what you see?